njaurigue/cse15l-lab-reports/lab-report-4-week-8.md

-# Lab Report 4: Week 8 - MarkdownParse Testing
+# Lab Report 4: Week 8 - MarkdownParse Tests
 For the last 7 weeks, we've been working with the MarkdownParse program, which which returns all valid links within a given markdown, `.md`, file.
 Below are two repositories, containing my personal repository of the program along with another student's repository, which we reviewed during our Week 7 lab session.

 My Implementation of MarkdownParse: